AmplitudeAudio/doc-sdk/docs/project/buses-config.md

 The `child_buses` property stores a list of integer values, each value representing the `id` of a bus that should be considered as a child of this one.
 Child buses are affected by the parent bus' final gain.
 So if the parent bus is muted (gain = 0.0), then all the children of this bus will be muted too.

-For the `master` bus to work properly, you may want to feed his `child_buses` property with all the root buses (buses with no parent) of your configuration.
+For the `master` bus to work properly, you may want to feed its `child_buses` property with all the root buses (buses with no parent) of your configuration.
 That way, the `master` bus will correctly control the gain of all the other buses.

 ### duck_buses